ImageMagick/MagickCache/README.md

 Once you create the magick cache, you will want to populate it with resources including images, video, audio, or metadata.

-## Put an image in the Magick Cache
+## Put Content in the Magick Cache

 ```
 $ magick-cache put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 0200508-rebecca-ferguson.jpg